Poker Tournament Directors Association Tournament Rules

-A player must protect his hand at all times, including at showdown while waiting for the hand to be read.
+A: Players must protect their hands at all times, including at showdown while waiting for hands to be read.
 If the dealer kills a hand by mistake or if in TDs judgement a hand is fouled and cannot be identified to 100% certainty, the player has no redress and is not entitled to a refund of called bets.
-If the player initiated a bet or raise and hasn’t been called, the uncalled amount will be returned to him.
-If a hand is fouled but can be identified, it remains in play despite cards exposed in the process.
+If the player initiated a bet or raise and hasn’t been called, the uncalled amount will be returned.

 In stud poker, if a player picks up the upcards while facing action, the hand is dead.
 Proper mucking in stud is turning down all up cards and pushing them all forward face down.